ianhussey/StatisticalReportingAssessment/README.md

 ## Description & purpose
 Even if your data and code are publicly available, you can still fall at the last hurdle by not reporting the correct numbers in a manuscript.
 This script assesses whether the analyses reported in a manuscript have been reported correctly and are APA compliant using the [`statcheck`](http://rpubs.com/michelenuijten/202816) library.

-Specifically:
+Statcheck does the following:

-1. extracts all the analyses reported in your manuscript
+1. Extracts all the analyses (t, r, F, Chi2, and Z values) reported in APA format in your manuscript
-2. takes the test statistics and df and recomputes p values
+2. Takes the test statistics and df and recomputes p values
-3. compares the recomputed p value with the p value reported in the manuscript to check for reporting errors, and also for APA compliance.
+3. Compares the recomputed p value with the p value reported in the manuscript to check for reporting errors, and also for APA compliance.

 Also useful when reviewing others' manuscripts!